Religious Literacy - the ability to hold a balanced and informed conversation about religion and belief

 Kent Agreed Syllabus – Planning guidance

-The new Kent Agreed Syllabus (KAS) was launched on the 21st November 2017, rendering the previous KAS obsolete from September 2018.
+The new Kent Agreed Syllabus (KAS) was launched in September 2022, rendering the previous KAS obsolete.
 The Kent Agreed Syllabus will continue in its current form for another five years to 2027.

 The Diocese of Canterbury has created a long term overview for Church schools to support their planning of RE in their schools.
 This overview incorporates Understanding Christianity units and world faith units written by RE Today and our diocesan officers.